jedevc/fyp-report/report.md

 required.
 For example, when parsing an expression, it may end with an array index - so we can attempt to parse that, but it may fail, and so we backtrack to before we tried.
-Similarly, when attempting to parse a statement, there are two possiblities, an lvalue on the left of an assignment, or an expression as part of an expression statement.
-There's no way with $k$ steps of lookahead to work out which one is which, so we try one, then the other, using backtracking.
+Similarly, when attempting to parse a statement, there are two possibilities, an lvalue on the left of an assignment, or an expression as part of an expression statement.
+There's no way with $k$ steps of look-ahead to work out which one is which, so we try one, then the other, using backtracking.
-It's certainly possible to reduce the current grammar to an $LL(k)$ one and so allow parsing in linear time with predictive parsing, but since most specifications are quite small, it felt like an unneccessary optimization, when other features needed development. graph
+It's certainly possible to reduce the current grammar to an $LL(k)$ one and so allow parsing in linear time with predictive parsing, but since most specifications are quite small, it felt like an unnecessary optimisation, when other features needed development. graph
 At the end of parsing, we produce an Abstract Syntax Tree for the entire